Stage (theatre): Thrust stage

 A thrust stage is one that extends into the audience on three sides and is connected to the backstage area by its upstage end.
 A thrust has the benefit of greater intimacy between the audience and performers than a proscenium while retaining the utility of a backstage area.
 Entrances onto a thrust are most readily made from backstage, although some theatres provide for performers to enter through the audience using vomitory entrances.
-An arena, exposed on all sides to the audience, is without a backstage and relies entirely on entrances in the house or from under the stage.

 As with an arena, the audience in a thrust stage theatre may view the stage from three or more sides.
 If a performance employs the fourth wall, that imaginary wall must be maintained on multiple sides.
 Similar to theatre in the round, the audience can view the performance from a variety of perspectives, and as such it is usual for the blocking, props and scenery to receive thorough consideration to ensure that no perspective is blocked from view.
 A high backed chair, for instance, when placed stage right, could create a blind spot in the stage left action.